Basic Approach

 Further, with regard to domestic business activities, Japan has been identified as having Low–Medium risks related to water and is certified as a region with relatively low water stress.

-Use of Rainwater and Well Water
+Use of rainwater and well water

 Group efforts to effectively utilize water resources include the installation of storage facilities facilitating the daily use of rainwater and the effective use of well water.

-Introduction of Water-Saving Equipment
+Introduction of water-saving equipment

 We are working to reduce the amount of water used at existing properties by gradually promoting renovation work facilitating the conversion to water-saving equipment.

-Cooperation with Business Partner
+Cooperation with business partners

 We established the Tenant Guidelines for Environmental Concerns and call on everyone in the Group and all our business partners to help conserve water.